Bonf6059/-ISA-Stoneborn-Delights-Fork/README.md

 # -ISA-Stoneborn-Delights-Fork

-Patches for the original mod from DetVisor with some addons to increase compatibility to my mod series [ISA]
+Patches and addons for the stoneborn mod series from DetVisor with some addons to increase compatibility to my mod series [ISA]
-Enrich your stoneborne experience with a new set of recreational and useful drugs and more!
+Enrich your stoneborne experience with a new set of recreational and useful drugs, food, items and more!

 # Ideas for possible next updates